-The exact address of the Unicorn Cafe is: 44/1 Soi Sathon 8, Khwaeng Silom, Khet Bang Rak, Krung Thep Maha Nakhon 10500, Thailand.
-The Unicorn Cafe is actually two separate cafe with two entrances right next to each other.
+The exact address of the Unicorn Cafe in Bangkok is 44/1 Soi Sathon 8, Khwaeng Silom, Khet Bang Rak, Krung Thep Maha Nakhon 10500, Thailand.
+The Unicorn Cafe is actually two separate cafes with two entrances right next to each other.

 Because it is such an Instagram hot spot, definitely get here early.
 We got here about half an hour after it opened during the middle of the week and didn’t have to wait.
 But about 30 minutes later there were people lined up outside.

 Even if you do have to wait the wait is not too long because people don’t tend to spend too much time here.

 Most videos and Instagram photos I’ve seen only show the drinks and desserts at the cafe.
 But the Unicorn Cafe actually does serve real food.
 There’s spaghetti and even burgers on the menu in case you want something with substance before you dig into your desserts.